Postpartum depression: Medication

 In 2019, the FDA approved brexanolone, a synthetic analog of the neurosteroid allopregnanolone, for use intravenously in postpartum depression.
 Allopregnanolone levels drop after giving birth, which may lead to women becoming depressed and anxious.
 Some trials have demonstrated an effect on PPD within 48 hours from the start of infusion.
 Other new allopregnanolone analogs under evaluation for use in the treatment of PPD include zuranolone and ganaxolone.

 Brexanolone has risks that can occur during administration, including excessive sedation and sudden loss of consciousness, and therefore has been approved under the Risk Evaluation and Mitigation Strategy (REMS) program.
 The mother is to be enrolled before receiving the medication.
 It is only available to those at certified healthcare facilities with a healthcare provider who can continually monitor the patient.
 The infusion itself is a 60-hour, or 2.5-day, process.
 People's oxygen levels are to be monitored with a pulse oximeter.
 Side effects of the medication include dry mouth, sleepiness, somnolence, flushing, and loss of consciousness.
 It is also important to monitor for early signs of suicidal thoughts or behaviors.

 In 2023, the FDA approved zuranolone, sold under the brand name Zurzuvae for treatment of postpartum depression.
+Like brexanolone, zuranolone is a synthetic form of allopregnanolone.
 Zuranolone is administered through a pill, which is more convenient than brexanolone, which is administered through an intravenous injection.
+Potential side effects of zuranolone include sedation, somnolence, and dizziness, all of which appeared to be well tolerated in a randomized, double blind placebo study.
+However, the long term efficacy of zuranolone remains uncertain.

 Breastfeeding

 The use of SSRIs for the treatment of PPD is not a contraindication for breastfeeding.
 While antidepressants are excreted in breastmilk, the concentrations recorded in breastmilk are very low.
 Extensive research has shown that the use of SSRI's by women who are lactating is safe for the breastfeeding infant/child.
 Regarding allopregnanolone, very limited data did not indicate a risk for the infant.
+Zuranolone treatments transfer into breast milk at low levels, and is considered to be harmless to breastfeed infants.